gupta977/wp-upg/readme.txt

 = <a href="https://wordpress.org/plugins/listpress/">ListPress </a> Plugin =
 * Popup contact/query/feedback button can be placed on preview page
-* Image of UPG post is included in form.
+* Image thumbnail visible in form for users.

 = <a href="https://wordpress.org/plugins/odude-ecard/">ODude Ecard</a> Plugin =
 * Submitted post can be sent as ecard.